usnistgov/oscal-xproc3/house-rules.md

 Schematron for checking XProc pipelines is here: [testing/xproc3-house-rules.sch](testing/xproc3-house-rules.sch).

 Please check the [testing](./testing) folder also for Schematrons for other formats including XSpec.
+Its readme provides more details.

 Schematron tests can be applied either interactively, or in CI/CD.
 Check CI/CD settings.